 Semi-dwarfing rootstocks for hardy pears are often from the Old Home x Farmingdale series, or OH x F. If you find a tree grafted onto this rootstock you can be very sure it will survive in Minnesota and produce a tree that tops out at about 20 feet tall.

-Most pear trees need pollen from another cultivated variety (cultivar) to set fruit.
-But some cultivars have been known to set an adequate number of fruit without a second cultivar.
+Most pear trees need pollen from another variety to set fruit.
+But some varieties have been known to set an adequate number of fruit without a second variety.
 The reason for this is not well understood and fruiting is unreliable.

 Pear varieties recommended for northern gardens

 |Variety||Hardiness to zones 4 and 3||Fireblight resistance||Harvest||Description|